jwhitham/spdif-bit-exactness-tools/fpga/README.md

 -------------

 I found the [input decoder](spdif/input_decoder.vhdl) to be a difficult component to design and debug.

-The [input decoder](spdif/input_decoder.vhdl) component decodes the incoming "biphase mark code" signals, identifying single, double and triple-length pulses in the S/PDIF data stream.
+This component decodes the incoming "biphase mark code" signals, identifying single, double and triple-length pulses in the S/PDIF data stream.

-Other S/PDIF decoders might classify the input signal as one of the standard sample rates allowed for S/PDIF, such as 44.1kHz or 48kHz, but I did not want to have any dependence on a particular format and wanted to support S/PDIF at any sample rate.
+Other S/PDIF decoders might classify the input signal as one of the standard sample rates allowed for S/PDIF, such as 44.1kHz or 48kHz, and then decode on that basis, but I did not want to have any dependence on a particular format and wanted to support S/PDIF at any sample rate.
 This is possible by measuring the pulse lengths.